 EDUC 4243.
-Characteristics of the Behavior/Emotional Disordered
+Characteristics of Emotional/Behavioral Disorders

-Identifying, understanding, and planning for the behavior disordered and emotionally disabled students in a special education placement or an inclusion-type classroom setting.
-Includes study of the field, current trends, identifying characteristics, and possible causes of these disorders.
-Incorporation of assessment data, observational findings, and other sources of information to aid in the appropriate educational planning for children and youth.
+Identifying, understanding, and planning for students with emotional/ behavioral disorders (E/BD) in special education and general classroom settings.
+Includes the study of the field, theoretical models, current trends and issues, identifying characteristics, and possible causes of E/BD.
+Incorporation of assessment data, observational findings, and other sources of information to aid in the appropriate educational planning for children and youth are also discussed.
 Required of all special education teacher candidates.
 Prerequisite: EDUC 3203; Acceptance into Lock 1, GPA 2.5.
 (Spring, Even Years)

 EDUC 4253.
-Methods of Teaching the Behavior/Emotional Disordered
+Methods of Teaching the Emotional/Behavioral Disordered